WARNING: Some of the content below is very graphic…and it’s sad. It just is.

-Pain.
-When is it enough to be justified, to be real?
-I keep on hearing stories like this.
-About pain.
-Mine, yours, theirs- all of us wondering what the fuck we are supposed to do with it.
+I keep hearing stories like this.
+About pain- all of us wondering what the fuck we are supposed to do with it.

-It seems to always be there, somewhere on the spectrum.
-But we need to live our lives, so we try to hide it, dismiss it, numb it, or hopefully heal it.
+It seems to always be here, somewhere on the spectrum.
+But we need to live our lives, so we try to hide it, dismiss it, numb it, or for the bravest among us, heal it.

-What I have finally come to terms with is this: all of our pain is justified, all of it is real.
-We all bleed the same.
-The source of our wounds may differ.
-The extent of the damage may vary, but in the end, the results are the same.
-We bleed and it hurts.
+What I have finally come to terms with is this: We all bleed the same.
+The source of our wounds may differ, the extent of the damage may vary, but in the end, the results are the same: we bleed, and it hurts.
 And we have to find a way to transcend it if we are going to survive.

-Because we will all be victims of pain.
-But our pain doesn’t have to make us victims.
+Because we are all victims of pain, but our pain doesn’t have to make us victims.

 It just makes us real.
 It gives us depth and courage and resilience.
-It gives us the opportunity to gain perspective and to practice empathy, to evolve and grow and help others do the same.
+It allows us to gain perspective, evolve, practice empathy, and help others do the same.